-While going about my day-to-day life in China, I encounter more and more depth sensors.
+While going about my day-to-day life, I encounter more and more depth sensors.
 I worked on the original Structure Sensor and I am curious to see how depth sensing gets applied over time.
 Depth sensors are different than normal cameras.
 Simplified, normal cameras return a 2D image consisting of the light sensed at each pixel.

 Depth sensors, using a variety techniques, generally return a 2D image consisting of the distance between the sensor and scene at each pixel.

 If you're not familiar, I recommend you look at pictures and examples this page.
 If you point the sensor at a wall 3 meters away, you will get pixels indicating a big flat surface 3 meters away.
 The technique used by the original Structure Sensor involves structured light.
 An infrared dot pattern is projected onto the scene.
 An infrared camera takes pictures of the dots.
 An algorithm uses the position of dots to know how far away each pixel is from the sensor and generates the aforementioned 2D image (referred to as a "depth map").
 Other techniques used include stereo imaging (sometimes combined with structured light) and time-of-flight.
 Anyway if you're on this page chances are you need no introduction to depth sensors.